What is Data Warehouse?

 Why should we use data warehousing?

-The scope of data warehousing is in any domain which has something to do with analytics and also in the cloud domain these days.
+The scope of data warehousing is in any domain that has something to do with analytics and in the cloud domain these days.
 You can become a DW engineer or a consultant or even make your seamless way into big data technologies.
 You can also look forward to being a data scientist.
 The scope of data is endless so is the scope for data warehousing.

 Why do we need a data warehouse?

 We need a data warehouse because it makes no sense whatsoever to use multiple source systems and not be able to instantly fetch all the required information.
 Also, if not accessed, the historical data doesn’t give many advantages to the organization as a whole.
 Therefore, generating meaningful information set from the raw data can be done using analysis and querying tools, and therefore data warehousing comes into the picture.

 Who is the right audience for learning data warehousing techniques?